Welfare benefits news

 SERCO should write to and make a telephone call to everyone affected by the change, and should provide an information booklet explaining the scheme.
 Only factual information will be provided and no advice will be given by them.

-What happens when I get a phone call?
+What happens when you get a phone call

 You will be rung by SERCO between five and 15 working days after you have received the information booklet.
 This is to give you time to read the details and think about any questions you may have.

 If you have a partner, both you and your partner must receive the phone call in order to be offered the SMI loan.
 This is to ensure that you both understand the terms of the SMI loan.

 You can book a specific time for the call if this helps you.
 You can also have someone with you during the call - for example, a relative or carer.